290 Conover Street

 Brooklyn, NY 11231

-Prior to this position, Sarah worked for the United Nations starting in 1987, with a focus on gender issues and human development.
+She is the co-author of two volumes of The Measure of America (Columbia University Press, 2008 and NYU Press, 2010) as well as state- and county-level well-being reports for California, Louisiana, Mississippi, and Marin and Sonoma Counties.
+Prior to Measure of America, Burd-Sharps worked for the United Nations for over two decades, with a focus on economic empowerment, democratic governance, and gender equality.
 Until 2006, she was Deputy Director of the United Nations Development Program's Human Development Report Office.
 She has worked on four global Human Development Reports (HDR) and has contributed to national HDR's in every developing region.

 Sarah was founding Managing Editor of the peer-reviewed Journal of Human Development.
 As Deputy, she was the highest ranking UN Development Program official in NY representing the Human Development Report for political negotiations and as media spokesperson.

 In the year leading up to the Beijing Women's Conference (1994–95), Sarah headed UNIFEM's office in China where she carried out a global media campaign on gender issues, and supported Chinese women's organizations and the nascent NGO movement there.
 UNIFEM is the UN's agency for women and gender issues.
 Prior to this position, Sarah worked for four years with UNIFEM's Africa Section on food security issues and economic empowerment, and from 1998–90 in UNDP China as a Program Officer.
 She has worked in 16 African countries.

 In 2001, Sarah was Adviser and Editor to the Berlin-based nonprofit Transparency International for their first Global Corruption Report.